ladislavb/homebrew-therion/README.md

 This repository is hosting homebrew formulae for easier installation and update of Therion on your Mac.
 Please launch Terminal app and follow the instructions.

-## Installation

 > :warning: This formulae is now using CMAKE instead of the legacy make build method.
 Installation was successfuly tested on Apple Silicon machine running macOS 12.1 Monterey.
+Plese check [Troubleshooting](#troubleshooting) section before submitting an issue.

+## Installation

 ### 1. Install Command Line Tools